openordu/ordu-ui/src/docs/contributing/standards.md

 # Article Standards

-1. Lines must be wrapped at 80 characters for files ending in .md, yaml at 80 or 120.
+1. Lines must be wrapped at 80 characters for files ending in .md, yaml at 80 or 120 except for links.
 1. The frontmatter section `--- <stuff> ---` must exist and begin and end with three dashes on separate lines.
-1. The first heading must match the value of the frontmatter variable `title:` and be an h1 using `# Title` this will be seen by other renders but ignored by the site.
+1. The first heading must be h1 and match the value of the frontmatter variable `title:` if title is supplied.
+If the frontmatter title isn't supplied, this h1 is the page title.
-1. Topic items in the public-celtic-encyclopedia repository must have `index: false` in the frontmatter to avoid build problems.
+1. Topic items in the [public-celtic-encyclopedia](https://github.com/openordu/pce)(PCE) repository must have `index: false` in the frontmatter to avoid build problems.
-1.
+1. PCE entries must have a prev and next frontmatter tag.